 The Medicare rules for genetic testing are relatively simple:

 - The test must be medically necessary.
 Predictive screenings in the absence of specific symptoms are not covered.

 - The test must be one approved by Medicare.

 [Special Note for non-Medicare patients – Think carefully before allowing one of these testing companies bill your private pay insurance.
 Depending on state law, the results of the test may affect your eligibility for coverage and the prices you pay!
-With recent court cases threatening the Affordable Care Act, this is a rapidly changing area of law.
-You might be better paying out of pocket so no one knows your results.]
+For your own privacy, you might be better paying out of pocket so no one knows your results.]

 Whistleblower Rewards for Genetic Testing Fraud

 Unfortunately, as genetic testing becomes more popular, so do the Medicare fraud schemes.